Introduction — rehabilitation

-The earliest known rehabilitation projects undertaken by Australian settlers commenced in late colonial Melbourne.
-Volunteer community members, and local government, played prominent roles.
+The earliest known rehabilitation projects undertaken by Australian settlers commenced in late nineteenth-century, colonial Melbourne.
+Working together, volunteer community members and local government played prominent roles.

 Reference: